 We didn't have very good ease of movement in this model.
-As we mentioned above the bulky fit was constricting under another layer, and it wasn't comfortable to wear it under a backpack's hip belt.
+As we mentioned above the bulky fit is constricting under another layer, and it isn't comfortable to wear it under a backpack's hip belt.

-REI says that the shoulder seams are moved forward so as not chafe under pack straps, but the straps still go over the seams, so we are not sure that design was very effective.
+REI says that the shoulder seams are moved forward so as not chafe under pack straps, but the straps still go over the seams, so we are not sure that design is very effective.
 It's also not the kind of performance layer that you would wear while hiking anyways, as you'd quickly overheat due to the lack of breathability.
-The whole jacket moved with us when raising our arms, and there wasn't great mobility in the shoulders.
-If you need something for really active pursuits that use your upper body, like when rock climbing or paddling on cold days, look to the Patagonia R1 Hoody or the Outdoor Research Deviator Hoody.
+The whole jacket moved with us when raising our arms, and there isn't great mobility in the shoulders.
+If you need something for really active pursuits that use your upper body, like when rock climbing or paddling on cold days, look to the Rab Nucleus Hoody or Patagonia R1.

 Because it is so thick, the REI Co-op Fleece has decent wind resistance for a fleece jacket.
 Many of the more breathable models also let the wind rip right through, but this one offers some protection from gusts.
 There isn't much happening in the way of water resistance, though, and water-soaked right into the fleece pile.
 Look to The North Face Denali 2 for a more water resistance jacket layer (the shoulders have a nylon shell that offers some protection from a light rain).